NyashniyVladya/RenPyDraw/README.md

 The main function to use is `draw_logic.Draw.main`.
 It takes an optional argument, `background`, which will be the "canvas" for the drawing.
 If the argument is not passed, a gray fill is used as the background.

+The function returns an object of class `Displayable`, which is a picture on a transparent background.

 It also accepts parameters of the `Transform` class, and they will be applied to the `background`, if they are present.